 Home Investment Partnerships Program (HOME) is a federal grant program through Housing and Urban Development (HUD) that provides grant funds on a reimbursable basis to support decent, affordable housing for low-income households, expand the capacity of non-profit housing providers, strengthen the ability of state and local governments to provide housing, and leverage private-sector participation.

 By forming a regional HOME Consortium, FRC member governments can obtain funding from HUD to apply towards affordable housing options in Cleveland, McDowell, Polk, and Rutherford Counties.
-Before obtaining any of this funding, however, the region must create a consolidated housing plan.
-Foothills Regional Commission is currently leading the process of creating such a plan with input from stakeholders across the region.

 Possible HOME Consortium Funding Uses

 - Rental Assistance